Dmtry32/Dmtry32/README.md

 Anas Moussaouiis a Devops engineer  in the the Kubernetes and Platform Engineering  who works with  enterprise.

 - 🔧 I’m currently working on all things consulting, around Kubernetes, Platforms, cloud ,and Security.
-- 💬 Ask me about Kubernetes, cloud-native, DevOps,
+- 💬 Ask me about Kubernetes, cloud-native, DevOps,Jenkins
 - 🛠️ How to reach me:  email: anas.moussaoui76@gmail.com
 - 😁 Home Bases: [LinkedIn](https://www.linkedin.com/in/anas-moussaoui76/)